An analysis of observation length requirements for machine understanding of human behaviors from spoken language

 In this work, we present a systematic analysis of the observation window length for quantifying behavior and how this varies for different behaviors.
-Specifically, we are interested in empirically identifying the \textit{minimum} amount of \textbf{language} information, measured in number of words, from which a behavior can be judged.
-By analyzing how the quality of language-based behavior quantification varies with the length of the observation window, we address the following questions:
+Specifically, we are interested in empirically identifying the \textbf{minimum} amount of \textbf{language} information, measured in \textbf{number of words}, from which a behavior can be judged.
+Through this analysis, we aim to address the following questions:

-\begin{enumerate}[itemsep=0em] \item Do different behaviors need observations of different lengths in order to be quantified from language ? \item How is the nature or type of behavior related to the length of its required observation window ? \item Are the observation length requirements for modeling behaviors from the lexical modality of human speech similar to those in the acoustic modality ? \end{enumerate}
+\begin{enumerate}[itemsep=0em] \item Do different behaviors need observations of different lengths in order to be quantified from language? \item How is the nature or type of behavior related to the length of its required observation window? \end{enumerate}